tian-chan/hugo-academic/content/project/process-and-systems-management/index.md

 * [Roam](https://roamresearch.com/) (a web application to help take, and link, notes)
 * SQL Server (Azure if things don't run on my machine)
-* Stata / Python / Qualtrics / Matlab / tweak open-source C++ Java ... whatever solves my problem.
+* Stata / Python / Qualtrics
+* Sometimes Matlab C++ Java if open-source codes are there for tweaking
-* Try to run everything in Jupyter notebooks.
-Let me know if there's a better way of doing things!
+* Document / run in Jupyter notebooks

 Games / apps / tools I use in my classes: